xcart/xcart-docs/_pages/kb_en/shipping/shipping_freight.md

 For the cases when a customer's shopping cart contains only products with a defined shipping freight, and no other shipping methods are available, your store will need a shipping method selectable at checkout.

+{% note info %}
+This method applies only if the **Shipping cost for products with a defined shipping freight value should be calculated as** setting is set to "shipping freight only".

+See {% link "Free Shipping and Shipping Freights" ref_4Bfeegp9 %} for details.
+{% endnote %}

 We provide a special shipping method for this purpose - "Fixed rate shipping".
 This method can be found in the "Shipping methods" section (**Store setup** > **Shipping**) of your store's Admin area:
 ![541-fixed-rate-shipping.png]({{site.baseurl}}/attachments/ref_kioKBJIM/541-fixed-rate-shipping.png)